 I have just finished with my first public art project.
 It is a series of mirror shaped sculptures in brass, copper and tombak.
 That project made me more curious towards working with a spatial perspective.
 Right now I am working on a collaborative project called Makiami together with the graphic designer Ami Izaki.
 Makiami has created modern jewellery sense 2013, and now we are expanding to create interior objects such as mobiles in various materials.

 What excites you about tomorrow?

-Moments where I am sitting in a sofa taking in simple but fascinating elements, such as beautiful sun light reflection or shadows on walls.
+Moments where I am sitting on a sofa taking in simple but fascinating elements, such as beautiful sunlight reflection or shadows on walls.

 What has been your favourite dinner experience?

 My favourite dinner experience so far must have been the hot pot dinner I had with my school friends who all came from the same home country.
 We shared joyful and difficult experiences of living in a foreign country, at the same time as we shared our soul food from a big pot.

 What further ambitions do you have?

 To be open for new ideas, thoughts, and emotions.